 When it comes to your Labradoodle and kids, be careful that your dog doesn’t get too excited, especially with younger children and a larger Labradoodle, or your kids might end up getting knocked over—but with supervision and education for both your dog and kids, you’re sure to have a very happy family indeed.

-The Most Popular Labradoodle Names of 2020
+The Most Popular Labradoodle Names

 Every year, Rover looks into the most popular dog names in a database of over a million pets.
 Labradoodle name trends are somewhat similar to national trends across all dog breeds, however there are a couple notable differences.
 Max was the most popular dog name in the US across all breeds, but it didn’t make the top 10 for labradoodles.
 Instead, Charlie took the top spot.
 It’s also worth noting that the female dog name Coco is more popular as a Labradoodle name than the mix of all breeds nationally.

 Crossbred dogs like labradoodles combine the best (and sometimes the worst) aspects of each parent breed.
-When it comes to training, you’ll likely find your labradoodle an energetic, eager-to-please and intelligent dog, qualities they’ve inherited from poodles and labradors, who were both originally bred to work.
+When it comes to dog training, you’ll likely find your labradoodle an energetic, eager-to-please and intelligent dog, qualities they’ve inherited from poodles and labradors, who were both originally bred to work.
 Like all dogs it’s important to introduce your new puppy to as many new situations, people, noises and locations as you can think of in the first 12-16 weeks of their lives.
 This, combined with your reassuring, calming presence, will help them feel safe and grow up to be a confident and unflappable dog.

 Labradoodles will benefit from the sort of obedience training you’d want any good dog to master.
 Simple but important commands like sit and come are good disciplines to teach—and persevere with—rom an early age, but there’s no reason why you’d need to stop there!
 Labradoodles have shown great skill in agility and there’s also the possibility that your dog could be an assistant or therapy dog due to their natural gentle nature.